-- Collaborate with the teacher and clinician to determine what auditory/visual cueing system will be utilized in the classroom. - Use the same cueing system in the classroom and with students when providing individualized support. - Model and reinforce appropriate
+- Collaborate with the teacher to determine the most appropriate auditory/visual cueing system that will be accessible (emotionally) for all students. - Model and reinforce appropriate response to cueing system when in the classroom. - Use the same cueing system in individual/group sessions and when necessary during student interactions, in and out of the classroom.